 ABOUT

-Living with Volcanoes: An in-depth study of the world’s most active volcanoes and the resilient communities that live alongside them.
+• Living with Volcanoes — a global study of active volcanoes and the communities living alongside them

-His work has earned him numerous awards, including a Magnum Photography Award, and his storytelling expertise has led him to share his insights at prestigious events such as TED Talks.
+His work has received international recognition, including a Magnum Photography Award, and he has been invited to share his perspective at platforms such as TED.

 AWARDS & HONOURS